unisse-courses/s14-mp9/README.md

 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/atlas9.png)
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/atlas10.png)

-The only datum in the database because it only stores the start and end dates of locker reservation.
+The only datum in the "termdates" database because it only stores the start and end dates of locker reservation.
+Everytime new dates are entered, the old dates are deleted and then the datum for the new dates are entered.
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/datadef2.png)

 ## Using and Exploring the Application